cs130-w22/Group-B1/backend/README.md

 ## Running backend

-To start the server, run:
+To start the server, run

 ```
 npm run start